 What are Government KPIs?

+What is a key performance indicator?
 A government key performance indicator (KPI) is a quantifiable measure that the public sector uses to evaluate its performance.

 Government KPIs function like KPIs used by for-profit businesses — they demonstrate the organization’s overall performance and its accountability to its stakeholders.
 In more layman terms, public sector KPIs serve two important purposes:

 - They provide information that directly describes the government’s activities.

 Governments are almost solely responsible for the the social welfare and growth of a community.
 The constituents cannot hold their government responsible without having access to periodic reporting on key performance metrics.
 Therefore, without understanding and evaluating KPIs, governments cannot fulfill their commitment to responsible spending and transparency, and the public cannot verify if the required services are being adequately performed.